fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * Containers with Podman
   * Go and Node development

+### Recommending it to others
-In addition to my own use case, I'd also like something that I can recommend to anyone new to Linux to say "it's not just a beginners distro, it's what I use too".
+In addition to my own use case, I'd also like something that I can recommend to anyone new to Linux.
+Being able to say "it's not just a beginners distro, it's what I use too" is really powerful.
 Being able to give people a clear demo on my own personal machine and say "no, I didn't need a terminal to get any of this working" is a big thing that could help anyone interested in switching to Linux but anxiously thinking that you need to be technical to use it.

+I'm not necessarily trying to find a "one size fits all" distribution, so much as one that I think isn't going to be especially uncomfortable for anyone open to making the switch to Linux and that doesn't require any significant technical experience to use.

+**Added as a result of the [VM Testing](#pre-check-running-in-a-vm):** Accessibility tools.
+I personally don't need them and it won't be a deal breaker, but keeping in line with my goal of being able to recommend the distro I use to anyone, I should also be able to recommend it to those with visual impairments, people unable to use a mouse (but still don't want to use a Terminal), or otherwise need some kind of accessibility accommodations.
+That being said, I'm not exactly an accessibility expert, so I can't give a complete perspective on this.
+I'll look into it a bit as I try each distro, and see if there is any community sentiment on the matter, but any accessibility comments I make will need to come with the disclaimer that I am not fully trained on these issues.

 ## Pre-Check: Running in a VM
 I'm going to spend a day or two just loading into each OS in a VM to get a feel for the desktop environment and see if there are any obvious deal breaker issues before we get started.
 I'll be looking through the desktop environment settings a bit, checking out what graphical package manager it uses, and generally getting a first impression of the OS.